iterorganization/IMAS-Python/docs/source/lazy_loading.rst

 4. Lazy loading has more overhead for reading data from the lowlevel: it is therefore more efficient to do a full :code:`get()` or :code:`get_slice()` when you intend to use most of the data stored in an IDS.
-5. When using imas-python with remote data access (i.e. the UDA backend), a full :code:`get()` or :code:`get_slice()` is more efficient than lazy loading.
+5. When using IMAS-Python with remote data access (i.e. the UDA backend), a full :code:`get()` or :code:`get_slice()` is more efficient than lazy loading.